schellenberg/computerscience20/_sources/Python/Overview/OtherInputMethods.rst

 Get String From User
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-You will now be able to use the PySimpleGUI module in the same way you can use any other module.
+You will now be able to use the FreeSimpleGUI module in the same way you can use any other module.
 Here is a simple program that will use pop-up boxes to get the first and last names of the user, then print out the result to the console.

 .. sourcecode:: python

     # import the module to allow GUI interaction
-    import PySimpleGUI as sg
+    import FreeSimpleGUI as sg

-    # think of this as "look inside PySimpleGUI, and run the popup_get_text function
+    # think of this as "look inside FreeSimpleGUI, and run the popup_get_text function
     first_name = sg.popup_get_text("Please enter your first name")
     last_name = sg.popup_get_text("Please enter your last name")